Sensor Buses

 ModBus Description

-Developed by MODICON.
+Developed by MODICON in 1979.
 ModBus Protocol is a messaging structure, and does not define a physical layer.

 Normally RS232, RS422, or RS485 are used as the physical layer.
 EIA or TIA may be substituted for RS.